 Global Entrepreneurship Week (GEW) at Penn State, Nov.
 13-17, will bring together student and community entrepreneurs with start-up events and workshops on 12 Penn State campuses — including University Park.
 GEW is an international event celebrating world-wide entrepreneurship in more than 160 countries and organized at Penn State by the Penn State Small Business Development Center.

 Learn from experts (and eat some lunch).
-Our Spring Speaker Series features experts and experienced entrepreneurs who share tips, tools, and actionable advice to help you engage customers, add value, and ...More
+Our Summer Speaker Series features experts and experienced entrepreneurs who share tips, tools, and actionable advice to help you engage customers, add value, and ...More